China Village Restaurant, Albany

 Chong Qing style spicy chicken wings a.k.a. thousand chili chicken ($9.95) was a super spicy excellent version of this classic dish.
 Cubes of fried chicken with lots of bones and crispy skin.

-Village Specialty Lamb with Cumin ($9.95) is another signature dish.
+Lamb Seasoned with Cumin ($11.95) is another signature dish.
 Full of delicious sliced up gamey lamb, cumin, bell peppers, and onions.
 Greasy and not too spicy, this dish is solid but not as good as Beijing Restaurant in San Francisco.
+On our last visit in August 2013, they forgot to add some spiciness to the dish.

 Steamed lamb dumpling with green onion ($4.50) looked pale and unappealing, but proved to be freshly steamed, full of juicy soup, and chock full tasty of gamey lamb.